Thrombocytopenia

 • Evans Syndrome: This is a rare autoimmune disorder affecting red blood cells, platelets, and sometimes white blood cells.

-• Hematologic malignancies: Although less common, childhood leukemia can also cause thrombocytopenia.
+• Hematologic malignancies: Although less common, childhood leukemia can also cause thrombocytopenia (low platelets).

 Pregnancy